“Depression, even the most severe cases, can be treated.

 In Depressive Disorder (Depression): Symptoms and Patterns the World Health Organization (WHO) explain:

-“A depressive episode can be categorised as mild, moderate, or severe depending on the number and severity of symptoms, as well as the impact on the individual’s functioning”.6
+“A depressive episode can be categorized as mild, moderate, or severe depending on the number and severity of symptoms, as well as the impact on the individual’s functioning”.6

 Symptoms